internavenue/dockerfiles/README.md

 # docker-centos-base

-A Dockerfile that produces a CentOS-based Docker base image.
+A Dockerfile that produces a Vagrant-compilant, CentOS-based Docker base image.

 ## Included packages (and their dependencies)

 * Midnight Commander
-* OpenSSH client and server
+* OpenSSH clients and server
 * PWgen
 * Puppet
 * Screen
+* Sudo
 * Syslog-ng
 * TMux
 * VIM (Enhanced)